jonaselmlund/teamradar/README.md

 if team expiry date has passed, don't show the button to the map or the chat, replace it with an alert that the "Teamets giltighetstid har passerat, ändra i teaminstälningar" In team settings screen, display expiry date and a setting to extend with 3 days if pressed.

+in the team setting sscreen add toggle boxes for the new fields and a text before them on the same line.
+Like "Aktivera ekonomifunktioner", "aktivera kudos och grönt kort" och "aktivera nödknapp".

 BUILD